aimixsaka/blog/content/series/nix-pills-note/_index.en.md

 ---
-title: Getting start with DoIt
+title: nix-pills-note
-introduction: This series of articles helps you build your own blog with DoIt theme from scratch.
+introduction: This series of articles about notes on nix-pills
 ---